Choose the level of support you need—from strategy sessions to full grant writing services.

 About Me

-Hi, I’m Cristalynne — founder of Impact First Grants, LLC.
+Hi, I’m Cristalynne Dupree — founder of Impact First Grants, LLC.

 I bring over a decade of experience in nonprofit, education, and community communications.
 I’ve seen firsthand how the right funding can transform programs and expand opportunities for the people they serve.

-At Impact First Grants, I help organizations translate their mission into compelling proposals that inspire funders and secure resources.
+At Impact First Grants, I help organizations, community leaders, and emerging initiatives translate their ideas into compelling, fundable programs.
 My goal is simple: to secure resources that allow your work to grow, thrive, and create lasting change.

 Stories of Impact